Indy Snow Force prepares for winter weather

 INDIANAPOLIS (WISH) — Indy Snow Force drivers will have their annual mock snow fight Tuesday and Wednesday.

-Indianapolis Mayor Joe Hogsett joined the DPW on Monday to learn about the actions Indy Snow Force drivers are taking to prepare for this year’s winter season.
+Indianapolis Mayor Joe Hogsett joined Public Works staffers on Monday to learn about the actions Indy Snow Force drivers are taking to prepare for the winter season.

 Plow drivers completed over 2,000 hours of training behind the wheel and in the classroom.